1 Powerful Action Step for a Relationship In Trouble

 Then, share your intentions for the future:

 “I want us to be partners as parents, always.
-What would help when I’m at work or away, and you are home with our baby?”
+What would help when I’m at work or away, and you need something?”

 Offer a Helpful Explanation Without Getting Defensive